sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Make sure to change the email address

-- CND/CNA students should ignore `waveland` section
+- CND students should ignore `waveland` section

 - Even though Charles said not to do "copying and pasting", in this lab, it is OK to copy the contents of build script and paste it.

+## Challenge questions

+- What the purpose of using "gradle wrapper"?

-# Building a Spring Boot App (lab #1)
+# Building a Spring Boot App (lab #1) -------

 ## Talking points

 - Spring related
 	- Talk about dependency injection - what it is and why
+	- But we do not use dependency injection in this lab

 - lab project
+    - Typically you are going to create Spring Boot project from Spring initializr such as start.spring.io site.
+      But here you are going to create the prohect from scratch creating built script and then adding directory structure yourself

 	 - Mention that the `pal-tracker` directory is under `workspace` directory

 	 - You are going to create `pal-tracker` repository in your Github and sync up with local `pal-tracker` project using `git remote add origin <URL>`

 - PCF related
 	- You are going to deploy the app to the PCF manually